With the first hospital visit, adults begin “speaking life” over your baby:

 Children form so many of their understandings from the things they see and hear.

 “Mom is happy when she looks beautiful.
-I’m uncomfortable dressing up, I can’t be beautiful.”
+I’m uncomfortable looking in the mirror, I can’t be beautiful.”

 Their reasoning is not always logical; they are children.

-If we don’t talk to tour kids about self-image, their logic may never change.
-(Until, of course, they encounter a Supreme MakeOver, but that’s a blog for another day.
-Right now I am on a mission to help parents understand their children’s Img.ID so that they can teach them to BE who they were designed to be.)Talking to a child about body image and self-confidence is sometimes awkward, but the earlier we do it the easier it is and the more effective our teaching.
+If we don’t talk to our kids about self-image, their logic may never change.
+(Until, of course, they encounter a Supreme MakeOver, but that’s a blog for another day.)Talking to a child about body image and self-confidence is sometimes awkward, but the earlier we do it the easier it is and the more effective our teaching.

 “Imagine how confident the next generation will be when they learn to accept and appreciate their distinct, authentic style while they are still young.”